ibm-cloud-docs/loadbalancer-service/faqs.md

 # FAQs for IBM Cloud Load Balancer
 {: #faqs-for-ibm-cloud-load-balancer}

-This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} service.
+The following frequently asked questions pertain to the {{site.data.keyword.loadbalancer_full}} service.
 {: shortdesc}

 ## How many load-balancing options are available in IBM Cloud?